-At first glance Pike Place Market might seem like a seemingly small strip filled with a few food vendors and a popular fresh fish stand, but the market is literally a maze of endless farmers markets, crafts markets, specialty food shops, and restaurants.
-Among a sea of so many options for dining, we have compiled a list of the absolute best Pike Place Market restaurants and small bites so that you’ll never wonder where to start when you find yourself in the beating heart of Seattle.
+At first glance, Pike Place Market might seem like a small strip filled with a few food vendors and a popular fresh fish stand, but the market is literally a maze of endless farmers’ markets, crafts markets, specialty food shops, and restaurants.
+Among a sea of so many options for dining, we have compiled a list of the absolute best Pike Place restaurants and quick bites so that you’ll never wonder where to start when you find yourself in the beating heart of Seattle.

 Pike Place Market Hours

 A quick word about the hours at Pike Place Market.
 We found that although the website and other resources online report that the market is open from 9 a.m. until 6 p.m., several vendors close on their own timeline (sometimes as early as 4 or 5 p.m.).
-Restaurants also typically have completely different hours than the market, including Sushi Kashiba, The Pink Door, and other popular restaurants which are open until later hours for table service.
+Restaurants also typically have completely different hours than the market, which are sometimes open until later hours for table service.

 Pike Place Market Parking

 Don’t forget to plan ahead when visiting Pike Place Market!
-You might get lucky occasionally and find a spot right on one of the main streets that feeds into the market (Pike, Pine, Steward, and Virginia), but for the exact same price and no two-hour limit, you can drive right to the Public Market Parking Garage at 1531 Western Ave OR 1901 Western Ave (the garages are linked)!
-Parking costs $4 an hour and despite signage they do take all major credit cards. #points
+You might get lucky occasionally and find a spot right on one of the main streets that feed into the market (Pike, Pine, Steward, and Virginia), but for a low price and no two-hour limit, you can drive right to the Public Market Parking Garage at 1531 Western Ave OR 1901 Western Ave.
+Parking costs $4 an hour and despite signage, they do take all major credit cards.

 Pike Place Market Resources